World’s longest NGV rally powered by LNG takes off

 The race is sponsored by the three countries’ largest energy majors – CNPC, KazMunayGas, and Gazprom.
 The rally’s partners include Germany’s Uniper and the Silkway Rally Association for the Support and Development of Motor Sports, the organizer of the Silk Way international rally.

-The Gas into Motors race will primarily follow the route of the emerging international transit corridor entitled Europe – China.
+The Gas into Motors race will primarily follow the route of the emerging international transit route entitled Europe – China.
 The rally will pass through the cities of Suqian, Zhengzhou, Xian, Dingxi, Wuwei, Jiayuguan, Hami, Turfan, Usu, and Khorgas (China); Almaty, Taraz, Turkestan, Kyzylorda, Aralsk, and Aktobe (Kazakhstan); Orenburg, Almetyevsk, Kazan, Nizhny Novgorod, Vladimir, Torzhok, and St. Petersburg (Russia).
 At 9,881 kilometers, Gas into Motors will become the world’s longest rally for NGVs powered by LNG.

 The rally will feature a total of 15 trucks, cars and buses fueled mostly by LNG, as well as mobile NGV refuelers.
 Refueling services will be provided by the companies taking part in the project: KunLun Energy Company Limited (part of CNPC) in China and Gazprom Gazomotornoye Toplivo in Kazakhstan and Russia.